martin882003/cml-parser/docs/examples.md

 # Examples

-Copy–paste friendly snippets that you can run locally with `python -m cml_parser.parser ...` or from Python code.
+Copy–paste friendly snippets.
+Each shows the CML file, a Python call to the parser, and the expected output.

+## Strategic DDD

-## Minimal Context Map
+### Minimal Context Map

 **cml:** `minimal.cml`
 ```cml